openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/googlefit/Google-Fit.md

 - Optional parameters: “limit”, which is the maximum number of datapoints to be returned in the response and if the there are more data points in the dataset, nextPageToken will be set in the dataset response for pagination; “pageToken” which is the continuation token, which is used to page through large datasets.
 To get the next page of a dataset, set this parameter to the value of nextPageToken from the previous response.

-### Response
-Returns a list of data points contained in the array property named “point.”
-Each item in the list is a datapoint representing a period of calories being expended by activity or body activity.
-Each data point contains the following properties:
-- startTimeNanos: the start date/time timestamp in unix epoch nanos
-- endTimeNanos: the end date/time timestamp in unix epoch nanos
-- dataTypeName: indicates the type of data that is contained within the data point, in this case the value is “com.google.calories.expended” indicating it represents a number of calories expended that is stored on the google fit platform
-- originDataSourceId: the data source for the datapoint, representing as a namespace for the application along with some additional information.
-It could be a user input value, represented by the string “raw:com.google.calories.expended:com.google.android.apps.fitness:user_input” or from inference based on activity or other measures (derived:com.google.calories.expended:com.google.android.gms:from_activities)
-- value: an array that contains a single data point representing the value
-  - fpVal: the measured calories expended value associated with the datapoint in kcal represented as a float number
-- modifiedTimeMillis: Indicates the last time this data point was modified.

-In addition to the datapoints array, there are three other properties in the response:
-- minStartTimeNs: the start datetime of the request that generated the response
-- maxEndTimeNs: the end datetime of the request that generated the response
-- dataSourceId: the id of the data source that responded to the request

 ## get heart rate
 - Endpoint: derived:com.google.heart_rate.bpm:com.google.android.gms:merge_heart_rate_bpm